 There are few things in this world more gorgeous than a grove of red alders, no matter what time of year.
 In the summer, the bright contrast between their greyish-white, lichen-coated bark and the poppy green hues of their leaves is always breathtaking.
 This is followed by a short-lived period in the autumn where their leaves fade to yellow and then drop.
 Even in the winter, their bare, white stems covered in snow create a calming setting of a thousand shades of grey.

-This grove is along a small tributary creek flowing from Lost Lake into Fitzsimmons Creek.
+This grove of Whistler trees is along a small tributary creek flowing from Lost Lake into Fitzsimmons Creek.
 Waterways like this are classic examples of areas of frequent disturbance, as the water is constantly creating change by eroding or flooding the banks.
 Alders are a really important pioneer species in areas of disturbance like this because not only do they thrive in poor soil conditions, but they are able to work symbiotically with bacteria in the soil to get nitrogen, which they use to create chlorophyll to photosynthesize.

 Nitrogen is the main, limiting nutrient in many trees’ growth, as they all require it to create chlorophyll, but only alders are able to obtain it so easily.
 When alders drop their leaves early in the fall, they do so when they are mostly still green, meaning that they’re loaded with nitrogen-rich chlorophyll which breaks down to form a rich, humus layer and soil that allows for other tree and plant species to take root here and thrive.